cunarist/app-template/README.md

 ## Platform Support

-Configuring the Flutter project targeting various platforms is not an easy task.
+Configuring a Flutter project targeting various platforms is not an easy task.
 It gets much harder when Rust is involved.
 With this template, you don't need to reinvent the wheel.

 - Windows
 - Linux